Go to End

 This is a collection of design documentation for video game ideas.
-Although skill based input is important, it's far too easy to create entertainment with violence, and hopefully these games can focus more on content, mystery and situations rather than being entirely hack and slash.
-The goal is to make games with a healthy sense of adventure and challenge, while seeking to avoid a mindless psychology.
+Hopefully these games can focus on content and try to have a healthy sense of challenge while seeking to avoid any mindless psychology.

 Story - A fantasy civilization living underground on a planet with a toxic atmosphere.
 The main theme being that every creature evolved from dinosaurs (plenty of dinosaur skeletons found in the landscape).
 Game revolves around kleptomania and finding treasure, while exploring the deep and uncharted world.
 Titans of nature and monsters create obstacles to avoid or defeat, and evidence of alien technology creates a theme of mystery (like multicolored strokes in Maia).